-Fall means it is time for family traditions, one of which can be creating fun crafts with your little ones.
-Included here are some fun and easy Halloween crafts that can be tailored to any age and level of parental involvement.
+Halloween is tomorrow, and since the holiday might look a little different for most people this year, why not get crafty?
+Included here are some easy and spooky Halloween crafts that can be tailored to any age and level of parental involvement.
 Crafting is your chance to have fun and be creative with your little ones, so grab your supplies and have a good time.

 Halloween Ghoul Hands

 A delicious craft that doubles as a semi-healthy snack, you and your little ones will love making these and bonus, they can be given out at school to balance out all of the sweet treats kids get.

 - Disposable food gloves (preferably latex free and without powder for allergies)